 GPS uses the same technique but has to approach things slightly differently.
 The circles we’ve been looking at are two-dimensional.
 In real life, things are far more three-dimensional, and that means our intersecting circles become intersecting spheres.

 When two spheres intersect, you don’t end up with two points of intersection, you end up with a ring of intersection (imagine two bubbles joined together).
 If a third bubble joins in, it creates two points where all three intersection rings meet.
 This is shown below.

-At this point you might recall hearing that GPS only needs three satellites in order to generate a position measurement.
+At this point, you might recall hearing that GPS only needs three satellites in order to generate a position measurement.
 This statement is both right and wrong.
-It’s clear from the image above that in order to use trilateration to arrive a single point, a fourth sphere is required (to show us which point is the correct one).
+It’s clear from the image above that in order to use trilateration to arrive at a single point, a fourth sphere is required (to show us which point is the correct one).
 However, as GPS uses an Earth centred, Earth fixed coordinate system, one of the points can be ruled out immediately as it would be well outside Earth’s atmosphere.
-The other point must therefore be the correct one.
+The other point must, therefore, be the correct one.

 So GPS can generate a position measurement using only three satellites, but in order to do that, its internal clock must be accurate otherwise it can’t calculate the distance properly.
 And correcting the internal clock requires four satellites!
 That’s why the statement was both right and wrong.
 As long as the system has used four satellites to correct its internal clock, it can drop back to only three satellites and still make a position estimate—it just can’t do it forever.

 What is SPS?

 The term SPS stands for Standard Positioning Service, and describes GPS position measurements that are based only on the C/A code.
 The distinction is needed because not all GPS position measurements are made in the same way, and the method used to calculate the measurement affects the accuracy.